 Macalester College provides a number of opportunities to inform students, faculty, and staff about campus safety and security procedures.
 Whenever possible, we encourage our community members to be responsible for their own safety and that of others while on campus.
 Crime prevention and safety and security awareness are supported by various campus organizations.
-These programs include, but are not limited to: general safety and security information provided during new student/employee orientation, crime prevention presentations, sexual violence education and prevention, and annual Title IX training.
+These programs include, but are not limited to: general safety and security information provided during new student/employee orientation, crime prevention presentations, sexual violence education and prevention, sexual respect promotion, sexual health education, and annual Title IX training.